spurs v stoke city match reports

 01.02.1896

-Stoke's fast start saw the Tottenham back line holding firm, but a A. Maxwell shot on the half hour gave Stoke the lead, which was doubled when W. Maxwell scored shortly after.
+Stoke's fast start saw the Tottenham back line holding firm, but an A. Maxwell shot on the half hour gave Stoke the lead, which was doubled when W. Maxwell scored shortly after.
 Dickson added a third before the break and the home side went on to run up five goals in total with second half strikes from Dickson and Maxwell, although Spurs put up a good display in defeat.

 Teams :